4.2 History of Newspapers

 The Sun would eventually compete with another early successful penny paper, James Gordon Bennett’s New York Morning Herald, which debuted in 1835.
 Bennett made his mark on the publishing industry by offering nonpartisan political reporting.
 He also introduced more aggressive methods for gathering news, hiring both interviewers and foreign correspondents.
 His paper became the first to send a reporter to a crime scene to witness an investigation.
 In the 1860s, Bennett hired 63 war reporters to cover the U.S. Civil War.
 Although the Herald initially emphasized sensational news, it later became one of the country’s most respected papers for its accurate reporting.

-Growth of Wire Services
+Growth of Wire Services and Printing Capacity

-Another major historical technological breakthrough for newspapers came when Samuel Morse invented the telegraph in 1837.
+Another major historical technological breakthrough for newspapers came when Samuel Morse helped improve the electric telegraph in 1837.
 Newspapers turned to emerging telegraph companies to receive up-to-date news briefs from cities across the globe.
 The significant expense of this service led to the formation of the Associated Press (AP) in 1846 as a cooperative arrangement of five major New York papers: the New York Sun, the Journal of Commerce, the Courier and Enquirer, the New York Herald, and the Express.
 The success of the Associated Press led to the development of wire services between major cities.
 According to the AP, this meant that editors were able to “actively collect news as it [broke], rather than gather already published news (Associated Press).”
 This collaboration between papers allowed for more reliable reporting, and the increased breadth of subject matter lent subscribing newspapers mass appeal for not only upper- but also middle- and working-class readers.

 Yellow Journalism